Imprayas12/personal-chat-slm/README.md

     ```

 3.  **Install in editable mode:**
-    This command links the `custom-llm` command to your source code, so any changes you make are immediately reflected.
+    This command links the `personal-chat-slm` command to your source code, so any changes you make are immediately reflected.

     ```bash
     pip install -e .